Did you know that the Glenfinnan Viaduct attracts more than 300,000 visitors every year?

 In the popular summer months, the Jacobite train runs twice a day from Fort William to Mallaig and back again.

-Giving you 4 opportunities to witness it passing over the bridge.
+Giving you up to 4 opportunities to witness it passing over the bridge.

 There are two main viewpoint areas at the Glenfinnan visitor centre.